Edgar-Donk/frothy-brew/docs/treeview/adding_scrollbars.rst

     .. literalinclude:: ../examples/treeview/06tree_scrollbars.py
         :emphasize-lines: 9, 79, 86-93, 123

-To enable the horizontal scrollbars using the grid method throughout root is instructed to expand by adding::
+To enable the horizontal scrollbars using the grid method throughout, root is instructed to expand by adding::

     root.grid_columnconfigure(0, weight=1)